 Tree Pruning Guidelines in Sydney NSW

-Usually, healthy trees that are not causing much issues apart from growing a large spread can simply undergo Tree Pruning to remove the troublesome branches and foliage.
+Usually, healthy trees that are not causing many issues apart from growing a large spread can simply undergo Tree Pruning to remove the troublesome branches and foliage.
 This is a preferred method for many councils as it saves the need to fully remove the tree and is more environmentally friendly.
-For you as the homeowner, Tree Pruning is also welcome it saves costs on a complete tree removal.
+For you as the homeowner, Tree Pruning is also welcome it saves costs on complete tree removal.

-- You are not removing anymore than 5% of the tree canopy
+- You are not removing any more than 5% of the tree canopy

 - pruning does not affect the health or structural stability of the tree